-All PIU program students may apply for a PIU Work Education Grant (award amount up to \$750 per semester).
-To receive this grant, each student will make a written agreement to perform a maximum of 100 hours of service on the Guam campus over the course of a single term (semester or summer).
+All PIU program students may apply for a PIU Work Experience and Serve Grant (award amount up to \$750 per semester).
+To receive this grant, each student will make a written agreement to participate in work-experience activities to serve various needs on the Guam campus or qualified service sites.
+Students will work and log a maximum of 100 hours of service over the course of a single term (semester or summer).
+Students will gain valuable hands-on work experience and practical skills development (ex; leadership, teamwork, and work ethics).
 The total hours required will be proportionate to the amount of the award.
-The grant will be applied to the student account for tuition, room and other fees excluding course textbooks and penalty fees.
+The grant will be directly applied to the student account for tuition, room and other fees; excluding course textbooks and penalty fees.

-PIU President's Grant
+PIU President's Grant\

-The purpose of this grant (award amount up to \$800 per semester) is to make Christian higher education available for students who are unable financially to attend PIU after all other grants are applied.
+The purpose of this grant (award amount up to \$600 per semester) is to make Christian higher education available for students who are unable financially to attend PIU after all other grants are applied.
 All program students are eligible to be considered for this grant upon receipt of a written application.
 Applications will be considered by the President and the scholarship committee.
 The grant will be applied to the student account for tuition, room and other fees excluding course textbooks and penalty fees.
 This grant reflects the contributions to PIU made by Liebenzell Mission and volunteers to the operating and capital budget, as well as the provision of missionary faculty and staff.

-Other Institutional Scholarships
+Other Institutional Scholarships\